sheriff4000/ML-classification/README.md

 # DoC Intro to ML Coursework 1 - 2022/23

 We have created a classifier that will learn from a dataset and evaluate itself with 10-fold cross validation.

-The code outputs tree metrics:
+The code outputs the following tree metrics:

 - Max depth
 - Mean depth
 - Accuracy
 - The confusion matrix

-and class metrics:
+It also outputs the following class metrics:

 - Precision
 - Recall
 - F1

-These are output for the trees generated without prunning (No Pruning), the trees generated with pruning (Post-Pruning), and the trees generated with pruning but before they were pruned (Pre Pruning)
+Outputs will be produced for several trees with

+- No-pruning (using a 90/10 split)
+- Pre-pruning (using a 80/10/10 split, although the 10 for the validation set is not used)
+- Post-pruning (using a 80/10/10 split)

 ## Dependencies